rteshnizi/behavior-inference/README.md

 ## Introduction
 This repository contains the code, data, and supplementary materials for my PhD dissertation titled **"A Practical Method of Behavior Estimation in Dynamic Robotic Surveillance Settings"**.
+The slide deck that I prepared for my defense session is available [here](/docs/derfense.pdf).

 This work studies how a robotic system can recognize patterns in movements of a target based on formal specifications given by an end-user.